Payback Period (PB): Meaning, Calculation, and Usage

 - There can be more than one payback period for a given cash flow stream.
 PB examples such as the one above typically show cumulative cash flow increasing continuously.
 In real world cash flow results, however, cumulative cash flow can decrease as well as increase from period to period.
 When cumulative cash flow is positive in one period, but negative again in the next, there can be more than one break even point in time.

-- The PB calculation ordinarily does not recognize the time value of money (in a discounting sense) nor does it reflect money coming in after break even (contrast with discounted cash flow and internal rate of return, above).
+- The payback calculation ordinarily does not recognize the time value of money (in a discounting sense).